Joey Meneses Player Props: Nationals vs. Rockies

 Joey Meneses At The Plate

-- He has scored a run in three of six games so far this season.
+- He has scored in three games this year (42.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.